15 March 2016

 Is the Orsay wheelchair accessible?

 The museum is accessible.
-There are elevators throughout and, if you are visiting on your own, you can print a wheelchair accessibility guide from the the museum website.
+There are elevators throughout and, if you visit the Musée d’Orsay on your own, you can print a wheelchair accessibility guide from the the museum website.

 Most visitors to the Orsay museum make a beeline for the Impressionist halls.
 Though they are absolutely not to be missed, the halls can be very crowded depending on the time of day.